SougataMukherjee/interview-kit/theory/js-ts.md

 JAVASCRIPT NOTES
 ================

 **Q1: what is JavaScript? why name called JavaScript?
-Ways to Import JS in HTML**
+Ways to Import JS in HTML?What are render-blocking resources, and how do you avoid them?**

 JS was created by Brendan Eich at Netscape in 1995.